-- 1) At the time of application for admission, students must submit a Statement of Purpose which explains how the relevant disciplines will be integrated to meet his/her career and academic goals. - 2) Upon acceptance and registration, the student in conjunction with the graduate advisor will develop a Plan of Study which is based on the student's Statement of Purpose. - 3) In addition to the admission requirements of the School of Graduate Studies, the student applying to the Department of Communication must: - a) have a minimum of 12 semester credits in communication and adequate prerequisites for the secondary areas/s.
-Students must complete at least 6 undergraduate credits in communication before registering for graduate work in communication. - b) have an overall GPA of 2.75
+- 1) At the time of application for admission, students must: - a) have a bachelor's degree or its equivalent. - b) present a portfolio of current evidence of communication experience/background. - c) write an essay on a given topic. - d) submit a Statement of Purpose which explains how the relevant disciplines will be integrated to meet his/her career and academic goals. - 2) Upon acceptance and registration, the student in conjunction with the graduate advisor will develop a Plan of Study which is based on the student's Statement of Purpose.

-- c) complete all deficiencies at the beginning of the program.
-These courses are in addition to the regular graduate-degree course work. - d) evidence a sufficient command of the English language to succeed in the proposed program.
+- 3) In addition to the admission requirements of the School of Graduate Studies, the student applying to the Department of Communication must: - a) have a minimum of 12 semester credits in communication. - b) have an overall GPA of 2.75 - c) complete all deficiencies at the beginning of the program.
+These courses are in addition to the regular graduate-degree course work - d) evidence a sufficient command of the English language to succeed in the proposed program.
 This requires a minimum TOEFL score of 600 average with no section score lower than 60 and a minimum 5.5 score on the TWE (Test of Written English) or a minimum MELAB average score of 90 with no section lower than 88.
 No test score may be older than one year.